-The Serviap Global internship program has now been launched!
+The Serviap Global internship program is open!
 Find out more.

-Human resources in Mexico
+Human resources in Mexico: hire the best talent

-Human resources in Mexico
+Human resources in Mexico image

-Human resources and workforce
+Human resources in Mexico: meet the workforce

 • Tech Graduates.
 The number of tech graduates in Mexico increased by almost 6% between 2005 and 2012.
 Mexico has more than 13,000 computer science graduates each year, ranking them sixth overall in the world.
 There are 120 universities in the country, and 65,000 students graduate with an IT degree every year.